(Almost-)Quantum Bell Inequalities and Device-Independent Applications: Excluding nonlocal no-signaling Boxes from the Quantum Set

-\begin{lemma} In the $(2,2,k)$ Bell scenario with $k \geq 2$, the box $PR^{(k)}$ is adjacent to $4k$ local deterministic boxes $L^{(k)}$ and they form a $4k$-dimensional simplex. \end{lemma} \begin{proof} By ~\cite{ramanathan2016no}, the no-signaling graphs corresponding to $L^{(k)}$ and $PR^{(k)}$ are both connected graphs.
-We denote the no-signaling graphs corresponding to $L^k$ and $PR^k$ to be $G_l$ and $G_{nl}$ respectively.
-If $L^k$ is a neighbour of $PR^k$, then the intersection of their no-signaling graphs is a path consisting of $3$ vertices and $2$ edges, simply because the local deterministic box satisfies three out of the four winning constraints of the unique game defined by $PR^k$.
-Thus given $G_l$, we can define a unique 2-edge path in $G_{nl}$.
-On the other hand, given any 2-edge path in $G_{nl}$, we can construct a unique local box.
-Thus there is a one-to-one correspondence between the local neighbours of $PR^{(k)}$ and 2-edge paths in $G_{nl}$.
-So that the number of adjacent local boxes is the same as the number of 2-edge paths of $G_{nl}$, which is the same as the number of vertices in $G_{nl}$, which is $4k$.
-And since the graph $G_{nl}$ is a cycle of length at least $8$, a point that is a uniform mixture of two local boxes $L^{(k)}$ (two 2-edge paths in $G_{nl}$) cannot be obtained as a convex combination involving any other local box $L^{(k)}$ (any other $2$-edge path) on this face.
-So that every pair of local boxes on this face is adjacent to each other, so that the box $PR^k$ and the $4k$ local deterministic boxes $L^{(k)}$ form a $4k$-dimensional simplex. \end{proof}
+Note that the original definition of the no-signaling graph is associated with non-local games, but it naturally extends to graphs $G_{l,i}$ representing local deterministic boxes $L_i^{(k)}$ in which the vertices $v$ of $G_{l,i}$ are labeled by the events $v=\left(\bm{a}, \bm{x}\right)$ for which $p\left(\bm{a}| \bm{x}\right)=1$ in $L_i^{(k)}$, and the edges are defined as before.
+Thus, suppose that $L_i^{(k)}$ is an optimal classical strategy of $g_k$, meaning that exactly three of the winning conditions are satisfied by $L_i^{(k)}$, then the intersection of their no-signaling graphs is directly seen to be a path consisting of $3$ vertices and $2$ edges (see the example of $k=3$ in Fig.~\ref{ns_graph}).
+Under this consideration, given a no-signaling graph $G_{l,i}$ of $L_i^{(k)}$ that is optimal for the game $g_k$, we can therefore define a unique 2-edge path in $G_{k}$.
+On the other hand, given any 2-edge path in $G_{k}$, we can also clearly construct a unique optimal local deterministic strategy for $g_k$.
+Thus there is a one-to-one correspondence between the optimal local deterministic strategies of $g_k$ and the 2-edge paths in $G_{k}$.
+On the other hand, the number of 2-edge paths of $G_{k}$ is the same as the number of vertices in $G_{k}$, which is $4k$.

-We now proceed to the proof of theorem.~\ref{theo2}. \begin{proof} To begin with, we partition the box $\{p(a,b|x,y)\}$ into sub-blocks which follow the structure depicted in Fig.~\ref{prk}.
-By doing so, we ensure that all the non-zero entries of the $PR^{(k)}$ fall within the sub-blocks of size $(k-1)\times(k-1)$ and $1\times1$.
-This partition enables us to relabel the inputs and outputs of any boxes lying on the faces of the no-signaling polytope $\mathrm{NS}(2,2,k)$ of dimension $d= 4k-(8-i),\forall i\in \{1,2\ldots,8\}$, in such a way that the non-zero events of the $PR^{(k)}$ box are in the $(k-1)\times(k-1)$ and $1\times1$ blocks, and at most $i$ non-zero events lie outside the $(k-1)\times(k-1)$ and $1\times1$ blocks.
-As before, we construct a composite chained sequence comprising five elements $p_1,\ldots,p_5$, as shown in Fig.~\ref{prk}.
-Within each $(k-1)\times(k-1)$ block, we treat all the events as sub-elements and view the entire block as a single element in the composite chained sequence.
-In this case, we have naturally $p_1 + p_5 < 1$ as seen from the Fig.~\ref{prk}.

-\begin{enumerate} \item [I.] $d\leq 4k-7$-dimensional faces.\\ By construction, we see that for any box lying on the faces of the no-signaling polytope $\mathrm{NS}(2,2,k)$ of dimension $d\leq 4k-7$, at most one non-zero probability is located outside the $(k-1)\times(k-1)$ and $1\times1$ blocks.
-Up to relabeling, in this case we can construct the matrix $\widetilde{M}_1^k$ as: